do vets recommend collars or harnesses 1

 It is vital to consult with your veterinarian to determine the most suitable option for your dog.
 They can provide specific recommendations tailored to your dog’s unique circumstances and ensure their safety and well-being.

-In conclusion, the choice between collars and harnesses ultimately depends on your dog’s individual needs, specific circumstances, and guidance from veterinary professionals.
-By considering factors such as size, fit, comfort, training goals, and health conditions, you can make an informed decision that prioritizes your furry friend’s safety, well-being, and overall happiness.
+In conclusion, the choice between collars and harnesses ultimately depends on your dog’s needs, specific circumstances, and guidance from veterinary professionals.
+By considering factors such as size, fit, comfort, training goals, and health conditions, you can make an informed decision prioritizing your furry friend’s safety, well-being, and overall happiness.